sparkflows/sparkflows-docs/docs/user-guide/pipeline/configure-yaml-and-variables.rst

 Yaml File Configuration
 ----------------------

-1. In configFilePath, add the names of the config yaml files.
+1. In ``configFilePath`` field, add the names of the config yaml files.

-2. In airflowConfigKey, add the variable key name defined in airflow.The variables from airflowConfigKey gets the higher precedence.
+2. In ``airflowConfigKey`` field, add the variable key name defined in airflow.The variables from airflowConfigKey gets the higher precedence.

-3.In variablesList, add the variable names and variable values.
+3. In ``variablesList`` field, add the variable names and variable values.

 Configuration details in UI